2024’s Best Greenhouse Heaters to Protect Your Tender Plants This Winter, Tested

 FAQs

-Greenhouses can be heated using central heating systems or portable heaters.
+Greenhouse heating systems may be built-in or portable.
 For greenhouses attached to the home or within reach from home natural gas lines, connecting to the central heating system can be a suitable choice.
 For separate greenhouses, choose a portable electric, gas, solar, or paraffin heater.

 Q. What is the most efficient greenhouse heater?